jpowerj/dsps/ch04/04-08-utility.md

 ticket if and only if U(x0) > E[U(X)].
 Hence, the person would be willing to sell the lottery ticket for any amount x0 such that U(x0) > E[U(X)].
 If U(x0) = E[U(X)], she
 would be equally willing to either sell the lottery ticket or accept the random gain X.

-Example
-4.8.6
-Quadratic Utility Function.
+## Example 4.8.6: Quadratic Utility Function

 Suppose that U(x) = x2 for x ≥ 0, and suppose that the
 person has a lottery ticket from which she will win either 36 dollars with probability 1/4 or 0 dollars with probability 3/4.
 For how many dollars x0 would she be willing to sell this lottery ticket?